Garry Battle

 Garry Battle (born September 17, 1985) is a former professional Arena football offensive and defensive lineman.

-Early years
+Early life

 Battle attended South View High School in Hope Mills, North Carolina.
 Where he lettered in basketball and football for two years.
 In his senior football season he was named to the All-Conference (4AA Two-Rivers) first team.

 College career

 In 2003 Battle began his college career at Fayetteville State University in Fayetteville, North Carolina.
 Battle played several positions including Offensive Lineman, Defensive Lineman, and Tight End.
 In his 2006 season he was named pre-season All-American.
 During his 2007 season he received All-Conference honors (CIAA) and the prestigious Honor as a HBCU All-American.
 Battle served as captain for the 2007 season.
 Battle also participated in the All-American Heritage Bowl in Southern California, which hosted the nation's top HBCU senior football players.
 Battle graduated in 2008 with a bachelor's degree in criminal justice.